InstallerLegacy/virtualhub-doks/docs/1980s/1981/DOS/86-DOS/1.00/index.md

 ![86-DOS 1.00](/assets/img/1980s/1981/DOS/86-DOS/1.00/86-DOS.webp){ loading=lazy }
 </figure>

 86-DOS 1.00 was released on 28 April 1981.
-A sepcific version of it can run unmodified on the following emulator:
+A specific version of it can run unmodified on the following emulator:

 - [Altair-Z80](altairz80)